Whole mackerel - fresh as possible -preferably within a few hours of being caught.

 Cornwall areas VIIe and VIIf

-A low impact, selective method of fishing using hook and line.
+Mackerel handling is a low impact, selective method of fishing using hook and line.

 Live oysters are mainly served raw.
 All you need is a knife, a bottle of good wine, and a little lemon or tobasco and away you go!